 Experiential learning

-As well as faculty instruction, the opportunity to learn from guest speakers working in probation and parole, crisis shelters, seniors' facilities, Ontario Works and other community agencies.
+• As well as faculty instruction, the opportunity to learn from engaging industry experts and guest speakers working in the SSW field.

 Outstanding faculty make the difference